Last Frost Date Kelowna: May 5 — Planting Calendar

 Can I grow melons in Kelowna?

 Yes — reliably.
 Kelowna is one of a handful of Canadian cities where cantaloupe, honeydew, and watermelon succeed outdoors without a greenhouse.
-Start indoors 3–4 weeks before April 15, transplant after May 1 onto soil pre-warmed with black plastic mulch, and harvest in August.
+Start indoors 3–4 weeks before May 5 (early April), transplant after May 15 onto soil pre-warmed with black plastic mulch, and harvest in August.
 Sugar Baby watermelon (75 days) and Hale's Best cantaloupe (85 days) are the most reliable choices.

 Why does my lettuce bolt so fast in Kelowna?